 What are your experiences with polenta?
 Love it or hate it?
 Any cooking tips?

-So if you’re a polenta nut you’re going to love this recipe but if you’re not a fan, just make the roasted veggies themselves.
+So if you’re a polenta nut and looking for some new vegetarian meals you’re going to love this recipe but if you’re not a fan, just make the roasted veggies themselves.

 - 1 cup cornmeal (instant)